-The Service Address is an Organization level object and normally a Site would not be entered.
+The Service Address is an Organization level object and normally a A structural element of a Maximo database that is used for data separation.
+More would not be entered.
 It would not stop a service address from being used on a work order for one site if a different site were referenced on the selected service address.

 The Description field is the one most often used in the selection of the correct service address.
 Sometimes, implementations will use a script to concatenate this field from other address fields including the postal code.
 There is no function for doing this in Maximo.

 The Street Address field would be used for the first line of a postal address.
 The Formatted Address field is used when selecting an address from a map position in the Map tab, this may be the nearest address to the map position which the map provider has in their database, but once retrieved it can be modified.

 Service Addresses can either be added to each location or asset in the Address Information section on the main tab of those applications, or alternatively a service address can be derived from an ancestor location or in the case of an asset from its location.